-Work all US and Canada Sections for a “Clean Sweep”. http://www.arrl.org/sweepstakes
+Work all US and Canada Sections for a “Clean Sweep”.
+Begins 2100 UTC Saturday and runs through 0259 UTC Monday. http://www.arrl.org/sweepstakes

 Turkey Roll is just around the corner.
 This is one of the largest bike rides in the area.
-The course will be somewhat similar to years past, but the start/finish area has moved to the New Denton Bronco High School.
+The course will be somewhat similar to years past, but the start/finish area has moved to the new Denton Bronco High School.
 DCARA is looking for volunteers to cover all positions: NCS/ANCS, SAG/rovers, and rest stops.
+Reporting times are going to range from 6:00AM through 8:30AM and the event should be wrapped up by early afternoon.
 This is a great opportunity to use your go-kits and demonstrate your operating skills to the public.
-Sign up link: https://forms.gle/ete2rDPZ5tWFXMFG8
+Sign up link: https://forms.gle/XUFeFNg2k9P3yyn69

-This year marks the 50th Annual Christmas Parade for the City of Richardson.
+This year marks the 51st Annual Christmas Parade for the City of Richardson.
 RWK will again be assisting in parade communications and we’ll be looking for volunteers closer to the event.
-Parade is on the East side this year (Plano Road).
+Parade is on the West side this year (Coit Road).
 More info: https://www.cor.net/departments/parks-recreation/community-events/christmas-parade/

 Amateur Radio is an integral part in making the Dallas Marathon a success by providing a public service radio communications network for safety and logistics.
 The many Amateur Radio Clubs in and around the Metroplex have supported the Marathon for nearly 40 years.
 If you would like to volunteer (or for more information): https://sites.google.com/site/dallasmarathoncomms/home